-5055 North Point Parkway Alpharetta, Georgia 30022 Phone 678-259-1449 Fax 678-259-1589 de.oroark@verizon.com December 6, 2007 - VIA ELECTRONIC MAIL Ann Cole, Commission Clerk Florida Public Service Commission 2540 Shumard Oak Boulevard Tallahassee, FL 32399-0850 Re: Docket No. 070691-TP Complaint and request for emergency relief against Verizon Florida LLC for anticompetitive behavior in violation of Sections 364.01(4), 364.3381, and 364.10, F.S., and for failure to facilitate transfer of customers' numbers to Bright House Networks Information Services (Florida), LLC and its affiliate, Bright House Networks, LLC Dear Ms. Cole:
+5055 North Point Parkway Alpharetta, Georgia 30022

+Phone 678-259-1449 Fax 678-259-1589 de.oroark@verizon.com

+February 4, 2008 - VIA ELECTRONIC MAIL

+Ann Cole, Commission Clerk Florida Public Service Commission 2540 Shumard Oak Boulevard Tallahassee, FL 32399-0850

+Re: Docket No. 080036-TP Complaint and request for emergency relief against Verizon Florida LLC for anticompetitive behavior in violation of Sections 364.01(4), 364.3381, and 364.10, F.S., and for failure to facilitate transfer of customers' numbers to Comcast Phone of Florida, LLC d/b/a Comcast Digital Phone

+Dear Ms. Cole:

 Enclosed for filing in the above-referenced matter is Verizon Florida LLC's Motion to Dismiss Complaint or, in the Alternative, Stay Proceedings.
 Service has been made as indicated on the Certificate of Service.
 If there are any questions regarding this filing, please contact me at (678) 259-1449.

 Sincerely,

 s/ Dulaney L. O'Roark III

 Dulaney L. O'Roark III

 tas

 Enclosures

+DOCUMENT No MRER-DATE

+0886 FEB-48

+FPSC-COMMISSION CLERK

 BEFORE THE FLORIDA PUBLIC SERVICE COMMISSION

-In re: Complaint and request for emergency relief against Verizon Florida LLC for anticompetitive behavior in violation of Sections 364.01(4), 364.3381, and 364.10, F.S., and for failure to facilitate transfer of customers' numbers to Bright House Networks Information Services (Florida), LLC and its affiliate, Bright House Networks, LLC

-Docket No. 070691-TP Filed: December 6, 2007
+In re: Complaint and request for emergency relief ) against Verizon Florida LLC for anticompetitive ) behavior in violation of Sections 364.01(4), 364.3381, ) and 364.10, F.S., and for failure to facilitate transfer ) of customers' numbers to Comcast Phone ) of Florida, LLC d/b/a Comcast Digital Phone ) Docket No. 080036-TP Filed: February 4, 2008

 VERIZON FLORIDA LLC'S MOTION TO DISMISS COMPLAINT OR, IN THE ALTERNATIVE, STAY PROCEEDINGS

-Verizon Florida LLC ("Verizon") moves that the Complaint and Request for Emergency Relief ("Complaint") filed by Bright House Networks Information Services (Florida), LLC and Bright House Networks, LLC (collectively, "Bright House") be dismissed because it fails to state a claim for which relief can be granted.
-Verizon also seeks dismissal, or in the alternative a stay, on the independent ground that Bright House has already put the same issues before the FCC, thus giving rise to the potential for conflicting decisions and wasteful and duplicative proceedings.2
+Verizon Florida LLC ("Verizon") moves that the Complaint and Request for Emergency Relief ("Complaint") filed by Comcast Phone of Florida, LLC ("Comcast") be dismissed because it fails to state a claim for which relief can be granted.
+Verizon also seeks dismissal, or in the alternative a stay, on the independent ground that Comcast and other cable companies already have sought and obtained approval from the FCC to file a complaint on the FCC's Accelerated Docket regarding the same issues raised in the Complaint.
+Although Comcast never mentions it, the FCC's Enforcement Bureau approved that request three days before the Complaint was filed.
+The cable companies are expected to file their complaint at the FCC in a matter of days, which means that the Enforcement Bureau should issue a decision in early April, 2008.
+Because the Bureau will soon address the same marketing practices at issue in the Complaint, moving forward with the Complaint now would be inefficient and wasteful.

 The Complaint concerns Verizon's efforts to persuade customers who have decided to switch to other providers to change their minds and remain with Verizon.
-Not only are Verizon's customer retention practices lawful under state and federal law, they also are pro-competitive.
-Contrary to Bright House's allegation that Verizon is misusing information received by its wholesale operations,3 Verizon in fact depends solely on information that it possesses by virtue of its role as a provider of retail services, not by
+Not only are Verizon's customer retention practices lawful under state and federal law, they

-1 Bright House acknowledges that it is pursuing a parallel challenge at the FCC.
-Complaint ¶ 3.
-The FCC proceedings are confidential at this stage.
+DOCUMENT NUMPER-DATE

+00886 FEB-4 8

-2 Although the Complaint should be dismissed for these reasons, or in the alternative stayed, if the Commission were to conclude that further consideration of the Complaint is required at this stage, it would be necessary for Verizon to file an answer and for the parties to develop an evidentiary record for hearing.
+&lt;sup>1 Although the Complaint should be dismissed for these reasons, or in the alternative stayed, if the Commission were to conclude that further consideration of the Complaint is required at this stage, it would be necessary the parties to develop an evidentiary record for hearing after Verizon files its answer.

-3 Complaint ¶ 2.